erickduran/keys/README.md

 ```

 ## Acknowledgements
-Based on [audiosynth](https://github.com/keithwhor/audiosynth) and done the help of this awesome [post](https://www.smashingmagazine.com/2018/03/web-midi-api/).
+Based on [audiosynth](https://github.com/keithwhor/audiosynth) and done with the help of this awesome [post](https://www.smashingmagazine.com/2018/03/web-midi-api/).

 ## Project status
 Work in progress.
 Pending features: